Skip to main content

 The United States Patent and Trademark Office is seeking an ambitious and enthusiastic legal professional to serve as the Senior Legal Administrator for Trademarks Technology and Systems.
-In this role you'll have an unapparelled opportunity to provide the vision, guidance and direction on the implementation of electronic filing systems, web services, and tools for the Trademark Organization.
+In this role you'll have an unparalleled opportunity to provide the vision, guidance and direction on the implementation of electronic filing systems, web services, and tools for the Trademark Organization.
 If you are an expert in Trademark law, regulations, policies, and procedures, this job may be yours!

-$141,022 - $195,000 per year
+$141,022 to - $195,000 per year

 SL 00